The Ultimate Digital Adoption Guide

 In short, having a digital adoption strategy is the only way to make sure you’re getting the maximum value out of business applications.
 You need to know this to avoid paying for software that nobody is using, or at least using well.

-The reason behind many of these tends to boil down to poor digital adoption.
+The driving force behind many of these trends boils down to poor digital adoption.
 Software may have been bought for all the right reasons, but it’s not delivering value because people aren’t interacting with it in the way the buyer or business thought they would.
+And that shouldn’t come as a surprise.
+Business leaders can’t expect employees to just get on with it without additional support.

-According to our own digital adoption research almost half (48%) of executives say they entirely agree that successful adoption of cloud-based technology is a priority.
-But despite this, 90% cannot easily measure against business outcomes and we know digital adoption platforms aren’t used as widely should be—even if this looks set to change.
+According to our own research almost half (48%) of executives say they entirely agree that successful adoption of cloud-based technology is a priority.
+But despite this, 90% cannot easily measure against business outcomes and we know digital adoption platforms aren’t used as widely as they should be—even if this looks set to change.

-Long story short, digital adoption is important because it’s a way you can make your software investments work harder and add more value to your business and your users.
+Long story short, digital adoption is important because it’s a way you can make your software investments work harder in the long-term, and add more value to your business and your users.

 How to find digital adoption challenges